screen and blind master

 Energy Efficiency and Sound Insulation

 Blinds vary in insulation properties.
 Roller blinds with thermal backing provide good insulation, while venetian blinds with reflective slats help reject summer heat.
 Thicker roller blind fabrics provide moderate sound dampening, though they don’t create the sealed barrier that shutters provide.
+Compared to shutters, most blind options offer less thermal performance.

 Weather Resistance